 If you have previously run a AE and saved its analysis results, you can use the Document Analyzer's View mode to view those results, without re-running your analysis.
-To do this, on the main Document Analyzer window simply select the location of your analyzed documents in the "Output Directory" dialog and click the "View" button.
-You can then view your analysis results as described in Section Section 3.3, "Viewing the Analysis Results" [42].
+To do this, on the main Document Analyzer window simply select the location of your analyzed documents in the "Output

+Directory" dialog and click the "View" button.
+You can then view your analysis results as described in Section Section 3.3.